-- 1. The simplest way to set a Reply-To address is by using the mail.reply.to system property.
-It will be displayed in the Ticket Email Editor and will be the effective Reply-To address. - If queue-specific Reply-To addresses are required, we recommend to write one outgoing mail script where queue names are mapped to specific Reply-To addresses.
+This is the simplest way to set the Reply-to address.
+This address is also displayed in the email editor.

+If different Reply-to addresses are required depending on the queue, we recommend to write one outgoing mail script where queue names are mapped to specific Reply-to addresses.
 This can then be extended for Bcc, Cc or other addresses.